music-addressability/ema/docs/api.md

 #### Measures

 The `measures` parameter expresses either the index of one measure or a range of indexes of contiguous measures.
-For example `1` indicates the first measure in the document; `20-25` indicates five measures, starting from the twentieth and ending at the twenty-fifth.
+For example `1` indicates the first measure in the document; `20-25` indicates six measures, starting from the twentieth and ending at the twenty-fifth.

 The keywords `start` and `end` can be used to indicate the first and last measure.
 For example `10-end` selects all the measures from the tenth to the last measure in the document.